MaSe69/mase/index.md

 >
     There is as much insight into a topic as there is data science.

-I believe that dataframes are key to mastering data science.
+Dataframes are key to mastering data science.
 Beautiful dataframes lead to deep and surprising insights.
 You can find my introduction to beautiful dataframes here: